 Average prices for these hiking shoes is one hundred fifteen dollars to two hundred.

 - TECHNOLOGY: This men's hiking-inspired shoe features our Omni-Tech waterproof breathable seam-sealed membrane...

 - MATERIAL: This waterproof men's shoe features mesh and leather upper, Techlite shell midsole for comfort, and our...

 - HANDY FEATURES: Our Techlite lightweight midsole provides long lasting comfort, superior cushioning, and high energy...

 The mesh and leather upper exterior are waterproof and highly breathable.
 An Omni-tech waterproofing exterior keeps feet dry, and the hiking shoes intact, for several outdoor hikes.

 The Techlite EVA midsole is comfortable and provides hikers a great deal of support on uneven grounds.
 The thick rubber outsole also protects hikers in wet or rainy conditions, from falling and slipping.
 One issue with the hiking shoes is the interior lining and insole.
 For longer hikes, some hikers prefer more cushioning.
 If so, adding an insole to the hiking shoes will improve levels of comfort hikers experience.

 The average price of the shoes runs between sixty five dollars to one hundred.
-Overall rating on Backcountry is 5 out of 5-stars.

 The shoe features a cotton canvas exterior, so it is breathable in the warmest conditions.
 A Trax high friction outsole prevents slipping and sliding on smooth or sandy grounds.